 What Kaitlin will do for you: Kaitlin focuses on communication with intended parents.
 She meets with both potential and current intended parents as they begin the process of surrogacy.

 Before joining NWSC in 2019, Marrissa worked for Washington State University in Vancouver in the College of Arts and Sciences/Natural Sciences Graduate Program.
 Originally from North Carolina, she has called the Pacific Northwest home practically her entire life.
 Marrissa graduated from the University of Portland with a degree in Communications.
 She is honored to be part of such a special journey for families all around the world through her work at NWSC.

-When she’s not at work, you’ll find her hiking, playing sports, spending quality time friends and family and eating desserts.
+When she’s not at work, you’ll find her hiking, playing sports, spending quality time with friends and family, and eating desserts.

 What Marrissa will do for you: Marrissa schedules and coordinates with potential and current intended parents, and assists with daily operations to ensure the entire office operates smoothly.

 Katy Engberg studied at the University of Oregon and Portland State University, graduating with degrees in community health education and dance.
 Before coming to NWSC in 2014, Katy worked as a yoga teacher at a non-profit organization and interned at the National College for Natural Medicine building a resource referral program for community clinic patients.
 Katy enjoys watching intended parents and surrogates come together to create something beautiful.

 Katy grew up in the mountains of Colorado and now lives in Portland with her husband.
 In her spare time, she enjoys spending time with friends and family, traveling, cooking, and gardening.

 What Katy will do for you: Katy guides intended families and surrogates through the process from start to finish.
 She conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.